Home Federal Crimes Aiding and Abetting

 Los Angeles Aiding and Abetting Defense Attorneys

-Charged With Aiding and Abetting?
+Charged With Aiding and Abetting in Los Angeles?

 Being convicted of a crime can ruin a person’s life.
 The sage old advice is to simply avoid committing any crimes.
 But what if you never participated in a crime?
 What if you weren’t even at a crime scene when it happened, but are arrested anyway?
 This may come as a nasty shock, but under California law, if you are found to have aided a crime in any way, you could find yourself behind bars for years to come.